- 6 Things You Can Do Today To Improve Your SAT/ACT Score - January 11, 2018

 Berkeley is beautiful, quirky, and rich with history both on campus and in the surrounding area.
 When you arrive on campus, you will instantly feel the spirit of freedom and protest.
 More importantly, however, you will be exposed to the brilliant minds and the best academic programs of any public university in the nation.

 Lastly, if you know you want to apply to competitive universities, check out our Elite Universities Applications Assistance.
-You’ll get paired with an Apps Consultant who is an expert in Ivy (and equivalent) admissions.
+You’ll get paired with an Apps Consultant who is an expert in Ivy and top-tier admissions.
 You’ll receive extended attention on your essays, and extra time will be dedicated to making sure that your admissions narrative is unique and reflective of you as an individual.